How often do breastfed babies feed?

 On average, your little one may take around 20-30 minutes to nurse (and often much longer in those early days and weeks).
 The feeds can vary in length depending on your milk flow, milk supply, your baby’s latch, and their feeding skills.
 As they gain more practice and grow, the time may go down to approximately 7-10 minutes per side.

-You’ve likely already heard that it’s beneficial to continue breastfeeding for the first 6 months.
-However, if it’s working well for you and your baby is growing happy and healthy, you can continue for up to 12 months and beyond.
-There are numerous benefits from breastfeeding so definitely keep it up if you can!
+You’ve likely already heard that it’s recommended to exclusively breastfeed your baby for the first 6 months, if you are able to.
+However, if it’s working well for you and your baby is growing happy and healthy, you can continue for as long as you like!
+There are numerous benefits from breastfeeding so definitely keep it up if you can.

 Every baby is different so they might require different lengths of breastfeeding.
 If they’re feeding less than 7 times a day or you’re worried at all, contact your doctor or midwife.
 Otherwise, expect to be a constant milk machine for the first 6 months at least.